LivXue/GNN4CMR/README.md

-## Dual Adversarial Graph Neural Networks for Multi-label Cross-modal Retrieval
+## Integrating Multi-Label Contrastive Learning with Dual Adversarial Graph Neural Networks for Cross-Modal Retrieval

-This repository contains the author's implementation in PyTorch for the AAAI-21 paper "Dual Adversarial Graph Neural Networks for Multi-label Cross-modal Retrieval".
+This repository contains the author's implementation in PyTorch for the AAAI-21 paper "Dual Adversarial Label-aware Graph Neural Networks for Cross-modal Retrieval" and the TPAMI paper "Integrating Multi-Label Contrastive Learning with Dual Adversarial Graph Neural Networks for Cross-Modal Retrieval".

 ## Dependencies